United States Marine Corps Air Traffic Control Units: MATCU-60

-The unit was commissioned on January 1, 1952 as Marine Air Traffic Control Unit 7 (MATCU-7) under MGCIS-7.
-Redesignated as MATCU-31 under MAG-31 on April 1, 1952.
-The unit was again redesignated as MATCU-11 under MAG-11 on August 2, 1953.
-On February 8, 1954 the unit received its final designation as Marine Air Traffic Control Unit 60 (MATCU-60).
-On August 16, 1966, MATCU-60 was attached to Marine Air Base Squadron 15 (MABS-15).
-On May 28, 1972, MATCU-60 personnel departed MCAS Iwakuni for MCAS Rose Garden, Thailand in order to support Marine Aircraft Group 15 missions being flown in support of forces against North Vietnam's Easter Offensive.
-MATCU-60 was decommissioned on October 1, 1978 when its personnel and equipment were consolidated with MATCU-62 to form Detachment "A" of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18).
+The unit was commissioned on 1 January 1952 as Marine Air Traffic Control Unit 7 (MATCU-7) under MGCIS-7.
+Redesignated as MATCU-31 under MAG-31 on 1 April 1952.
+The unit was again redesignated as MATCU-11 under MAG-11 on 2 August 1953.
+On 8 February 1954 the unit received its final designation as Marine Air Traffic Control Unit 60 (MATCU-60).
+On 16 August 1966, MATCU-60 was attached to Marine Air Base Squadron 15 (MABS-15).
+On 28 May 1972, MATCU-60 personnel departed MCAS Iwakuni for MCAS Rose Garden, Thailand in order to support Marine Aircraft Group 15 missions being flown in support of forces against North Vietnam's Easter Offensive.
+MATCU-60 was decommissioned on 1 October 1978 when its personnel and equipment were consolidated with MATCU-62 to form Detachment "A" of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18).

 MATCU-61

-Commissioned on September 8, 1953 as Marine Air Traffic Control Unit 14 (MATCU-14), Marine Aircraft Group 14 at Marine Corps Air Station Cherry Point, North Carolina.
-The unit was re-designated as Marine Air Traffic Control Unit 61 on October 1, 1953.
-MATCU-61 remained at MCAS Cherry Point supporting operations Europe, the Caribbean and in CONUS.
-The unit was decommissioned on April 23, 1976 and its personnel and equipment initially formed Marine Air Traffic Control Unit 23 under Marine Air Traffic Control Squadron 28 (MATCS-28).
+Commissioned on 8 September 1953 as Marine Air Traffic Control Unit 14 (MATCU-14), Marine Aircraft Group 14 at Marine Corps Air Station Cherry Point, North Carolina.
+The unit was re-designated as Marine Air Traffic Control Unit 61 on 1 October 1953.
+MATCU-61 remained at Cherry Point supporting operations Europe, the Caribbean and in CONUS.
+MATCU-61 was at NAAS Edenton, NC 1956-1958.
+The unit was decommissioned on 23 April 1976 and its personnel and equipment initially formed Marine Air Traffic Control Unit 23 under Marine Air Traffic Control Squadron 28 (MATCS-28).

 MATCU-62

-Marine Air Traffic Control Unit 4 was commissioned on August 23, 1951 under Marine Ground Control Intercept Squadron 4 at Marine Corps Air Station Santa Ana, California.
-On April 1, 1952 it was re-designated a sub-unit of Marine Air Base Squadron 15 at Marine Corps Air Station El Toro, California.
-The unit was again re-designated as Marine Air Traffic Control Unit 62 (MATCU-62) on February 10, 1954.
+Marine Air Traffic Control Unit 4 was commissioned on 23 August 1951 under Marine Ground Control Intercept Squadron 4 at Marine Corps Air Station Santa Ana, California.
+On 1 April 1952 it was re-designated a sub-unit of Marine Air Base Squadron 15 at Marine Corps Air Station El Toro, California.
+The unit was again re-designated as Marine Air Traffic Control Unit 62 (MATCU-62) on 10 February 1954.
 MATCU-62 relocated to Marine Corps Air Station Kaneohe Bay, Hawaii in January 1955 as part of Marine Air Base Squadron 13.
-The unit deployed to South Vietnam on September 1, 1966.
+The unit deployed to South Vietnam on 1 September 1966.
 During its time in Vietnam the unit provided air traffic and GCA services at the Đông Hà Combat Base, Khe Sanh Combat Base, Quảng Trị Combat Base and Vandegrift Combat Base.
-MATCU-62 departed Vietnam on February 20, 1970 relocating to Marine Corps Air Station Iwakuni, Japan.
-On May 28, 1972, MATCU-62 deployed to Royal Thai Air Base Nam Phong, Thailand.
+MATCU-62 departed Vietnam on 20 February 1970 relocating to Marine Corps Air Station Iwakuni, Japan.
+On 28 May 1972, MATCU-62 deployed to Royal Thai Air Base Nam Phong, Thailand.
 It departed Thailand in September 1973 returning to MCAS Iwakuni in October 1973.
-MATCU-62 was decommissioned on October 1, 1978 when its personnel and equipment were consolidated with MATCU-60 to form Detachment "A" of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18).
+MATCU-62 was decommissioned on 1 October 1978 when its personnel and equipment were consolidated with MATCU-60 to form Detachment "A" of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18).